kharvey19/cs1060-kharvey19-hw1/README.md

 Approximately 2 hours of development

 ## Future Improvements
-If given more time, I would add:
+If given more tokens, I would add:
+- A countdown so that the game is properly timed and has an ending
 - New mole types with unique effects (e.g., freeze time, double points, shuffle holes)
 - Difficulty scaling where mole speed and frequency increase gradually as levels progress
 - Sound effects and background music for more immersive gameplay
 - Leaderboard system for saving high scores

 ------------
-Note: I had to manually fix some things in order to get this project to work on netlify and to migrate changes to github :)
+Note: Since I ran out of tokens, I had to manually fix some things in order to get this project to work on netlify and to migrate changes to github :)